globus/globus-automate-client/docs/source/cli_docs.rst

 ``globus-automate flow display``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Visualize a local or deployed Flow defintion.
-If providing a Flows’s ID,
+Visualize a local or deployed Flow definition.
+If providing a Flow's ID,
-You must have either created the Flow or be present in the Flow’s
+you must have either created the Flow or be present in the Flow's
-“flow_viewers” list to view it.
+"flow_viewers" list to view it.

 **Usage**: